nevillelyh/shapeless-datatype/README.md

 - `shapeless-datatype-bigquery`
 - `shapeless-datatype-datastore`

-Due to library dependency `shapeless-datatype-datastore` is built for 3 different versions of Datastore client, e.g. use `shapeless-datatype-datastore_1.3` for `datastore-v1-proto-client` version `1.3.0`.
+Due to library dependency `shapeless-datatype-datastore` is built for different versions of Datastore client, e.g. `shapeless-datatype-datastore_1.3` for `datastore-v1-proto-client` 1.3.0.

 # Core

 Core includes the following components.

 - A `MappableType` for generic conversion between case class and other data types, used by BigQuery and Datastore modules.
-- A `RecordMapper` for generic conversion between case class types.
+- A `RecordMapperType` for generic conversion between case class types.
-- A `RecordMatcher` for generic equality check bewteen case classes.
+- A `RecordMatcherType` for generic type-based equality check bewteen case classes.
+- A `LensMatcher` for generic lens-based equality check between case classes.

 ## RecordMapperType